intel/xpumanager/doc/Install_guide.md

 sudo rpm -e xpumanager

 ## How to enable or disable some daemon monitor metrics
-By default, Intel XPU Manager has provided as many GPU metrics as possible without changing the system settings.
+By default, XPU Manager has provided as many GPU metrics as possible without changing the system settings.
 You may follow the steps below to collect more metrics or disable some metrics.

 1. edit file "/lib/systemd/system/xpum.service" or "/etc/systemd/system/xpum.service" in some system.
    add "-m metric-indexes" to ExecStart.